Baltimore at a glance

 2022 |

-In 2019, the family of Malcolm Bryant filed a lawsuit against the Baltimore Police Department, Detective William F. Ritz, and forensic analyst Barry Verger for wrongful conviction.
-The City agreed to settle the case for $8 million.
-In 1998, Mr. Bryant was convicted of murdering Toni Bullock, a 16-year-old girl, and spent 17 years incarcerated for a crime he did not commit.
-He was later exonerated through the use of DNA evidence in 2016, and his family filed a lawsuit three years later against the Baltimore Police Department and Detectives William F. Ritz and Barry Verger, arguing that they did not disclose exculpatory evidence and .
-The case was settled for $8 million and was paid for by the City.
-Mr. Bryant passed away less than a year after he was released from prison. |
+In 2019, the family of Malcolm Bryant filed a lawsuit against the Baltimore Police Department, Detective William F. Ritz, and Forensic Analyst Barry Verger for their role in Bryant’s wrongful conviction.
+The City agreed to settle the case for $8 million in 2022.
+Bryant was convicted of murdering Toni Bullock, a sixteen-year-old girl, in 1998 and spent seventeen years incarcerated for a crime he did not commit.
+He was later exonerated through the use of DNA evidence in 2016, but he passed away within a year of his release from prison.
+His family later filed a lawsuit against the Baltimore Police Department, Ritz, and Verger, arguing that they did not disclose exculpatory evidence and destroyed evidence that would have proved Bryant’s innocence. |

 Compensation